 Performance-wise, it's pretty much what we experienced on other Garmin watches.
-It's a solid performer for run, cycle and swim tracking and you can fire that data over to third party apps like Strava with minimal fuss.
+It's a solid performer for the run, cycle, and swim tracking.
+It's all tracked in Garmin Connect, which is great for comparing workouts and analyzing performance, and you can fire that data over to third-party apps like Strava with minimal fuss.

-You can also make good use of Apple's Fitness+ platform, which does cost additional money, but does offer a really slick home workout experience that makes good use of Apple's heart rate monitor.
+You can also make good use of Apple's Fitness+ platform, which does cost additional money but does offer a slick home workout experience that makes good use of Apple's heart rate monitor.

 Garmin Venu 2 v Apple Watch: Health monitoring

-All of these insights are delivered primarily through Apple's own native apps and Apple Health, but you also have a wealth of third party apps that are making use of those sensors to present other interesting health insights.
+All of these insights are delivered primarily through Apple's native apps and Apple Health, but you also have a wealth of third-party apps that are making use of those sensors to present other interesting health insights.

-The Apple Watch SE, on the other hand, doesn't have SpO2 or ECG, so its health features are limited to heart rate tracking, high/low HR warnings and things like Cardio Fitness score.
+The Apple Watch SE, (like the original Venu) doesn't have ECG, so its health features are limited to heart rate tracking, high/low HR warnings, and things like Cardio Fitness score.